marciof/Eon/specification/Specification.md

 ## `parse` ##

-This symbol names a function that parses the textual representation of an expression.
+Parses the textual representation of an expression.

 ```
 (parse expression:Text)